dorischioma/Oil-Production-Revenue-and-Loss-analysis/README.md

 - How do revenue losses compare across different producers?
 ### Oil Loss causes
 - What are the primary causes of production losses?
-- Which companies have the highest theft losses?
+- Which producers have the highest theft losses?
 ### Fiscalized Production vs Revenue
 - Which oil producers have the highest fiscalized production?
 - How do fiscalized production and revenue estimates compare among producers?